 Top 5 Narcotic Help And Recovery Hotlines

-#1 HOTLINE: 1-888-667-0854 is a Narcotic Recovery Hotline to call if you or a family member is dealing with drug problems.
+#1 HOTLINE: Call the number on this page.
+This is a Narcotic Recovery Hotline to call if you or a family member is dealing with drug problems.
 This is a trusted and toll-free hotline available every hour of the day, seven days a week.
 This helpline offers addiction support for all areas across the United States.
 Recovery support specialists ensure that your personal information (name, phone number, address) will not be revealed.

 #2 HOTLINE: You can reach the Narcotics Anonymous, World Service Line at (818) 773-9999.
 This self-help fellowship of men and women offers support for those who struggle with drug use and wish to quit.
 Meetings are both in-person and online, but when you call the hotline, you’ll be in touch with a volunteer who can share their personal experience with you or refer you to local meetings.

-#4 HOTLINE: SAMHSA’s Treatment Referral Routing Service 1-800-662-HELP (4357) or 1-800-487-4889.
+#4 HOTLINE: SAMHSA’s Treatment Referral Routing Service 800-662-HELP (4357) or 800-487-4889.
 This is a universal service for all kinds of substance use disorders.
 This service is designed as a Treatment Referral Routing Service because it provides referrals to local treatment facilities, support groups, and community-based organizations.
-It is government sponsored (by the Substance Abuse and Mental Health Services Administration).
+It is government sponsored by the Substance Abuse and Mental Health Services Administration.